varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

 	<input type="text" value="{{credentials.username::input}}"/>
 	<input type="password" value="{{credentials.username::password}}"/>
 	<!--
-		Note: login binding is on the current and will require to be proxied to the login method - or you could create your own element that use the LoginBehaviour
+		Note: login binding is on the current scope and will require to be proxied to the login method - or you could create your own element that uses the LoginBehaviour
 	-->
 	<button on-click="{{login}}" />
 </ds-login>